Waffle House 'saviour' denies heroism

 A customer who wrestled a gun from a naked attacker who killed four people at a Waffle House in Nashville, Tennessee on Sunday has described his deed as a "selfish act".

-James Shaw Jr was hailed as a hero by the mayor of Nashville for wrestling the assault rifle out of the gunman's hands.
+James Shaw Jr was hailed as a hero by Nashville's mayor for wrestling the rifle out of the gunman's hands.

 But Mr Shaw has been more modest, saying he did it "just to save myself".

 A manhunt is currently under way for suspect Travis Reinking, 29.
+Two people were injured by the attacker.

 Mr Reinking was arrested last year after entering a restricted area near the White House, Nashville police spokesman Don Aaron said.

-The Waffle House attacker burst into the restaurant at 03:25 local time (08:25 GMT) on Sunday in the suburb of Antioch and opened fire with a semi-automatic rifle.
+The Waffle House attacker burst into the restaurant at 03:25 local time (08:25 GMT) on Sunday in the suburb of Antioch and opened fire with an AR-15 semi-automatic rifle.

-Two other people were wounded.
 Mr Shaw wrestled the weapon from the man, who then fled the scene on foot.

 "I was completely doing it just to save myself," Mr Shaw told reporters at a news conference.
 "I did save other people, but I don't want people to think that I was the Terminator or Superman or anybody like that."

-- Akilah DaSilva, 23, who was wounded outside the restaurant and died in hospital.
-His girlfriend, Shanita Waggoner, was reportedly injured
+Akilah DaSilva, 23, was wounded outside the restaurant and later died in hospital.

-- DeEbony Groves, 21, a Belmont University student who reportedly went to the Waffle House with friends from her sorority, Delta Sigma Theta
+He was a student at the Middle Tennessee State University and an aspiring musician.

+"He meant the world to us.
+He was humble, kind, compassionate, outgoing and very creative," Mr DaSilva's mother told CBS News.
+"He spoke through his creativity and he entertained the world through his music."

-- Joe Perez, 20, who was getting food at the Waffle House and died outside, according to police.
-In a Facebook post his mother said his family was "broken" with the loss
+Joe Perez, 20, was getting food at the Waffle House and died outside, according to police.

+In a Facebook post, his mother, Trisha Perez, said his family was "broken" with the loss.

-- Taurean Sanderlin, 29, who worked at the restaurant and was fatally shot outside, police said
+Taurean Sanderlin, 29, worked at the restaurant and was fatally shot outside, police said.

 How did Mr Shaw intervene?